How to Make Homemade Ice Cream Without an Ice Cream Maker

 Ice cream is one of life’s simple pleasures.
 Its cool, custard-like sweetness and ability to pair with practically any topping.
 That’s why we practically flipped when our Test Kitchen created this four-ingredient recipe for making homemade ice cream without an ice cream maker.

-The best part: There are no crazy tricks or pricey gadgets involved.
+You may already know how to make ice cream in a bag or how to make ice cream in a coffee can.
+But there are no crazy tricks or pricey gadgets involved with this method.
 It just takes your freezer and a few hours of time.
-Hello, new guilty pleasure.
 Read on to learn how to make homemade ice cream without an ice cream maker.